stillwater-sc/dfa-documentation/content/introduction/_index.md

 +++
 archetype = "chapter"
 weight = 1
-title = "Getting Started"
-date = "2017-02-15T06:49:44-05:00"
+title = "Domain Flow Algorithms" date = "2017-02-15T06:49:44-05:00"

 +++

-# Domain Flow Algorithms

 Domain Flow algorithms are parallel algorithms that incorporate the constraints of space and time.
 By honoring the delay that is inherent to exchanging information between two spatially